onosproject/onos-config/docs/gnmi.md

 SetRequest() with the 100 extension at the end of the -proto section like:
 > `, extension: <registered_ext: <id: 100, msg: 'myfirstchange'>>`
 > See [gnmi_extensions.md](./gnmi_extensions.md) for more on gNMI extensions supported.

->
-> The corresponding -get for this require using the -proto
-> `path: <target: 'devicesim-1', elem: <name: 'system'> elem: <name: 'clock' > elem: <name: 'config'> elem: <name: 'timezone-name'>>`
->
-> Currently (Jan '20) checking of the contents is done only when a Model Plugin is
-> loaded for the device type.
+Checking of the contents is done only when a Model Plugin is loaded for the device type.
 2 checks are done

->
->   1. that a attempt is not being made to change a readonly attribute and
+1. that a attempt is not being made to change a readonly attribute and
->   2. that valid data types and values are being used.
+2. that valid data types and values are being used.

->
-> The config is only forwarded down to the southbound layer only if the config is
-> correct and the device is currently in the deviceStore.
+The config is only forwarded down to the southbound layer only if the config is correct and the device is currently in the deviceStore.

 ### Set on multiple targets in one request.
 `onos-config` gNMI NB supports setting multiple elements on multiple targets at the same time.